katie03/katie03/README.md

 - 👋 Hi!
 I'm @katie03, a sophomore at Columbia University majoring in computer science.
 - 🤔 I'm interested in the fields of ML/AI, data science, & human-computer interaction.
 - 🌱 I am currently a data science intern at AnChain.AI & software engineer at Columbia Daily Spectator.
-- 👀 I'm looking for summer 2023 software/tech internships.
+- 👀 I'm looking for summer 2023 SWE internships.
 - 📫 How to reach me: kc3342@columbia.edu
 ###